Suppose you suffered injuries in an accident that was someone else’s fault.

 However, the plan can exempt itself from these principles.
 If it’s a self-insured plan (meaning your employer funds the plan with their own money), it can be as draconian as the employer wants it to be, even seizing the entire settlement.

-Negotiating Medical Liens After Settlement
+Negotiating Medical Liens in California After Settlement

 It is possible to negotiate a medical lien, both before and after a settlement.
 Your attorney can help you work with the third party to agree to a reduction of the amount you owe or to set up a payment plan.